ivonunes/plumekit/docs/json.md

 JSON plus `Accept`-based content negotiation.
-Foundation's `Codable`/`JSONEncoder` use runtime reflection, which is unavailable under Embedded Swift, so PlumeKit's JSON is a concrete value tree serialized and parsed by byte.
+Foundation's `Codable`/`JSONEncoder` use runtime reflection, which is unavailable under Embedded Swift, so PlumeKit's JSON is a concrete value tree serialised and parsed by byte.
 It works identically on the native server and the Wasm worker.

 ## JSONValue